What are refractive errors?

-What is presbyopia (age-related difficulty with near vision)?
+Presbyopia (age-related difficulty with near vision)

 With increasing age, the lens inside of the eyes loses the ability to focus on nearby objects.
 The problem usually manifests itself around age 40 and can be corrected with bifocals or reading glasses.
 This is a normal aging process, called presbyopia and all people develop.

 Some people with myopia can use their natural nearsightedness to read without glasses at an age when other people must wear reading glasses.
 However, if they have refractive surgery to correct myopia, they will be able to see distant objects without glasses, but probably will need to wear glasses to read sometime after age 40 due to presbyopia.